madisonksharp/beast-startup/notes.md

   - values: Creates an iterator for use with a for of loop- a.values..
   - find: find first item satisfied by a test function
   - forEach: run a function on each array item
+  - reduce
+  - map
+  - filter
+  - every
+  - some

 ### this pointer